CodeWithSwastik/swas/README.md

 This is a language that was made for fun.

 # Installation
-You can clone this repo or download it as a zip and then run swas.py
+Step 1.
+Clone this repo or download it as a zip
+Step 2.
+Run `pip install -r requirements.txt`

+This is all that you need to do to start writing in swas lang.

 # Running
 ```bash